paulh002/sdrberry/README.md

 ![example event parameter](https://github.com/paulh002/sdrberry/actions/workflows/build-arm64.yml/badge.svg?branch=build)

-# sdrberry
+# Sdrberry wayland
-Raspberry pi SDR transceiver / frontend using lvgl gui !!!
+Raspberry pi SDR transceiver / frontend using lvgl gui supporting Raspberry pi OS Wayland.
+!!!
 This is an ongoing project code only for information purpose only.
-The main goal for this project is to learn about c++ programming, liquid dsp, and for most the use of the GUI toolkit LVGL v8 Functionality is in beta currently
+The main goal for this project is to learn about c++ programming, liquid dsp, and for most the use of the GUI toolkit LVGL v9 Functionality is in beta currently

 This source code is still in development.